 Maintaining a normal weight, eating a healthy diet, exercising regularly, and quitting smoking are all important in helping you to reduce your risk of diabetes, heart disease, and other complications.
 Regular visits to your doctor for checkups and blood tests are a vital part of staying healthy.
 If necessary, your doctor can prescribe lipid-lowering therapy.

-Researchers are studying the lipodystrophy syndrome to try to discover ways of helping PHAs avoid or reduce this problem.
-To find out more about options for managing aspects of the lipdystrophy syndrome, see CATIE's Practical Guide to HIV Drug Side Effects.
+Researchers are studying the lipodystrophy syndrome to try to discover ways of helping people with HIV avoid or reduce this problem.
+To find out more about options for managing aspects of the lipdystrophy syndrome, see CATIE's A Practical Guide to HIV Drug Side Effects.

 Always consult your doctor and pharmacist about taking any other prescription or non-prescription medication, including herbs, supplements, and street drugs.

 Some drugs can interact with the abacavir in Kivexa, increasing or decreasing its levels in your body.
 Increased drug levels can cause you to experience side effects or make pre-existing side effects worse.
 On the other hand, if drug levels become too low, HIV can develop resistance and your future treatment options may be reduced.

 It may also be necessary to avoid drugs that do not affect abacavir drug levels, but cause similar side effects.